Configuration Guide

 Solarflare Onload <-

-Solarflare Onload is a kernel-bypass technology that accelerates message traffic and operates with Solarflare 10GbE Ethernet NICs.
+Onload is a kernel-bypass technology available for Linux that accelerates message traffic and operates with Solarflare Ethernet NICs.
+There is an open-source version of Onload called OpenOnload.
+Ultra Messaging does not differentiate between the two versions.

 Note

-If you set the LBM_SUPPRESS_ONLOAD environment variable to any value, Ultra Messaging does not dynamically load the Onload library at runtime.
+You can set the LBM_SUPPRESS_ONLOAD environment variable to any value to prevent UM from loading Onload.
 In this case, you cannot use the onload_acceleration_stack_name options.

-If you use the onload_set_stackname API directly for any other accelerated sockets, note that after Ultra Messaging accelerates a transport socket, Ultra Messaging resets the stackname to the default for all threads by calling:
+If your application uses the onload_set_stackname API directly for any non-UM sockets, note that after UM accelerates a transport socket, Ultra Messaging resets the stackname to the default for all threads by calling:

 onload_set_stackname(ONLOAD_ALL_THREADS, ONLOAD_SCOPE_NOCHANGE, "");